 - a.
 Medication name pharmacy reported (RXNAME) - b.
 Medication name household reported (RXHHNAME) - c.
 National drug code (RXNDC) - d.
-Quantity of the prescribed medicine dispensed, e.g., number of tablets in the prescription (RXQUANTY) - e.
-Form of the prescribed medicine; e.g., tablets (RXFORM and RXFORMOS) for those forms of a drug not listed as a choice for the RXFORM variable, 91 OTHER

-SPECIFY was chosen for the RXFORM variable and then the follow-up variable, RXFORMOS, allowed other forms of a drug to be entered f.
-Strength of the dose of the medicine prescribed; e.g., 10 (RXSTRENG) g.
-Unit of measurement for the dose of the prescribed medication; e.g., mg (RXUNIT and RXUNITOS) - for those units of a drug not listed as a choice for the RXUNIT variable, 91 OTHER SPECIFY was chosen for the RXUNIT variable and then the follow-up variable, RXUNITOS, allowed other units of a drug to be entered
+Quantity of the prescribed medicine dispensed (RXQUANTY); e.g., number of tablets in the prescription - e.
+Form of the prescribed medicine (RXFORM); e.g., tablets - f.
+Strength of the dose of the medicine prescribed (RXSTRENG); e.g., 10 - g.
+Unit of measurement for the dose of the prescribed medication (RXUNIT and RXUNITOS); e.g., mg for those forms of a drug not listed as a choice for the RXUNIT variable, 91 OTHER SPECIFY was chosen for the RXUNIT variable and then the follow-up variable, RXUNITOS, allowed other forms of a drug to be entered

 The national drug code (NDC) generally is an 11-digit code.
 The first 5 digits indicate the manufacturer of the prescribed medicine.
 The next 4 digits indicate the form and strength of the prescription, and the last 2 digits indicate the package size from which the prescription was dispensed.
-NDC values were imputed from a proprietary database to certain Pharmacy Component (PC) prescriptions because the NDC reported by the pharmacy provider did not match to the proprietary database.
+NDC values were imputed from a proprietary database to certain PC prescriptions because the NDC reported by the pharmacy provider did not match to the proprietary database.
 These records are identified by RXFLG=3.
-AHRQ's licensing agreement for the proprietary database precludes the release of these imputed NDC values to the public, so for these prescriptions, the household-reported name of the prescription (RXHHNAME) and the original NDC (RXNDC) and prescription name (RXNAME) reported by the pharmacist are provided to allow users to do their own imputation.
+AHRQ's licensing agreement for the proprietary database precludes the release of these imputed NDC values to the public, so for these prescriptions, the household reported name of the prescription (RXHHNAME) and the original NDC (RXNDC) and prescription name (RXNAME) reported by the pharmacist are provided to allow users to do their own imputation.
 Otherwise, the imputed NDC values for the RXFLG=3 cases may be accessed through the MEPS Data Center.
 For those events not falling in the RXFLG=3 category, the reserve code (-13) is assigned to the household reported medication name (RXHHNAME).
 For information on accessing confidential data through the MEPS Data Center, contact the MEPS Project Director by email at: <mepspd@ahrq.gov>.

-Imputed data on this event file (and not the other event files) may include missing data.
-This is because imputed data on this file are imputed from the Pharmacy Component or from a proprietary database.
-These sources did not always include complete information for each variable but did include an NDC which would typically enable an analyst to obtain any missing data items.
+Imputed data on this event file, unlike other MEPS event files, may still have missing data.
+This is because imputed data on this file are imputed from the PC or from a proprietary database.
+These sources did not always include complete information for each variable but did include an NDC, which would typically enable an analyst to obtain any missing data items.
 For example, although there are a substantial number of missing values for the form and strength of the prescription that were not supplied by the pharmacist, these missing values were not imputed because this information is embedded in the NDC.